Counseling And Therapy

 For Two Underserved Populations

-This site introduces you to my psychotherapy practice with two historically underserved minority populations: people who openly identify as marginalized either erotically and /or relationally, and this century’s US military veterans.
+This site introduces you to my psychotherapy practice with two historically underserved minority populations: people who openly identify as marginalized either erotically and /or relationally, and this century’s US military veterans (my blog has been re-dedicated to topics relevant to the populations I serve.)

 If after reviewing the site you want to seek an appointment, please complete the non-clinical Intake Form.
 Click the button at the top of this or any other page to open the form.
 Completing it takes about 15 mins.